-Making an application is easy once you have a valid email address, and should take no more than 10 minutes.
+Making an application is easy once you have a valid email address.
+The eAdmissions Team will send you a 'validation' email to check that your email address is correct.
+Log in to your email account and click on the 'validation link' in the email you have received from the eAdmissions Team.
+Once you have confirmed your email, the application should take no more than 10 minutes.
 The site gives full instructions on its guidance pages, to help you make your application.

-Important note:
+Important note

-If you apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on 15 January 2019, otherwise your application will be late.
+If you apply online and you cannot see your exact address in the list presented, or if the schools you want to apply for are not listed, you must contact the Admissions Team before 5pm on 15 January 2020, otherwise your application will be late.
 Our contact details are on page 38.